 NOTE: This was a blog post by Linds Redding, who has since deceased.

-I reproduced it here from The Wayback Machine because I thought it was
+I reproduced it here from The Wayback Machine

 incredibly sad that it had disappeared.
 I do not own this content.